Kaneland’s magical season ends with Class 3A supersectional loss to DePaul Prep

 HOFFMAN ESTATES – It’s been one heck of a season for Kaneland.

-Kaneland saw it’s storybook season come to an end as it fell to DePaul Prep 68-28 Monday at the NOW Arena.
+Kaneland saw its storybook season conclude with a 68-28 loss to DePaul Prep on Monday at the NOW Arena.

 “We’ve been working really hard all year, and sometimes you run into a team that’s really good, and all you can do is tip your cap to them,” Kaneland coach Ernie Colombe said.
-“It was a combination of us looking a little pressed, and then they were on fire, so it just snowballed early.
+“It was a combination of us looking a little pressed and then they were on fire, so it just snowballed early.

 “We’re really proud of these guys for the season that they had and how hard they’ve worked.
 That’s not going away because of this game.”